SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

         remappings=[('/cmd_vel','/cmd_vel_joy')]
       )
 ```

-Now launch the launch_sim.launch.py.
+Now launch the simulation (launch_sim.launch.py) and rviz.
 In a new tab run the `slam_toolbox` to generate map.
 In a new tab run nav2
 ```bash
 ros2 launch nav2_bringup navigation_launch.py use_sim_time:=true
 ```